RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 ## Editing Active-Active Database Configuration

-An Active-Active database (formerly known as CRDB) is a global database that spans multiple Redis Enterprise clusters.
+An Active-Active database (formerly known as CRDB) is a database that spans multiple Redis Enterprise clusters.
 The clusters that host instances of the Active-Active database are called participating clusters.
 When you create an Active-Active database you must specify the participating clusters that host the Active-Active database instances.